gracech5/projects-/gpt_chart_generation/Readme.md

 ## Instructions for setting up application

-To deploy this application, you need to have an Open AI API Key.
+To run this application, you need to have an Open AI API Key.
 Create a `.env` file in the `/backend` folder and set the following parameters in the .env file:
 ```bash
 OPENAI_API_KEY = 'YOUR-API-KEY-HERE'